Sophos XG Firewall – New Features in v17.1

-After a series of 7 maintenance releases, Sophos has finally released another update with SFOS 17.1, which will bring some bug fixes as well as new features again.
-In this blog post we summarize which new features you can look forward to.
+After a series of seven maintenance releases, Sophos has finally released an update with SFOS 17.1 that not only fixes bugs but also delivers new features.
+In this blog post we’ll summarize the most important enhancements.

 New features in SFOS v17.1